Some of the Bible’s greatest heroes experienced huge failures.

 David, after slaying Goliath, defeating the Philistines, and consolidating Israel into one kingdom, saw a married woman bathing, got her pregnant, and had her soldier husband killed so he could marry her.
 Yet God called him “a man after my own heart.”
 David’s love letters to God (Psalms) have been an inspiration for 3000 years.

 The list goes on and on even into the New Testament.
-The disciples are regularly portrayed as dim bulb dunces until the Holy Spirit entered them and made them paragons of faith under persecution.
+The disciples aren’t very impressive until the Holy Spirit entered them and made them paragons of faith under persecution.

-Paul, that fearless planter of churches and dean of new testament theology, ignored everyone’s advice (including visions from God) went to Jerusalem and got himself arrested at the height of his career, never to be free again.
+Paul, that fearless planter of churches and dean of new testament theology, began as a religious terrorist, intent on destroying those who followed Jesus.
+After meeting Him personally, Paul even ignored everyone’s advice, (including visions from God) went to Jerusalem, and got himself arrested at the height of his career, never to be free again.
 But God used the prison time well.
 Paul wrote most of the Epistles while incarcerated, and countless millions have been saved through his disobedience.

 Perhaps the most glaring example is Peter.
 Known for his bravery in the face of overwhelming odds, part of the Lord’s “inner circle,” Peter was intimidated by a servant girl and denied ever knowing the Lord, even after being warned this would happen.
 Imagine his agony at the moment and his shame every time thereafter upon being reminded.
 But the Lord restored him, and Peter was a prominent leader of the Apostolic period.
 The Book of Acts recounts almost as much of Peter’s ministry as that of Paul’s, and the Gospel of Mark is really Peter’s account.